Jacksepticeye: Internet career

 In January 2019, McLoughlin signed with the talent agency WME and later that year signed with the multi-channel network Studio71.
-In October 2019, McLoughlin appeared at the Metarama Gaming + Music Festival alongside acts such as Marshmello, Logic, Ninja, and Overwatch League players.
-He was estimated by Forbes to be the eighth highest-paid gamer of 2019, with estimated earnings of $11 million.
-He was also the third most talked about gaming personality of the year on Twitter.
+McLoughlin was set to appear at the Metarama Gaming + Music Festival in October 2019 alongside acts such as Marshmello, Logic, and Ninja, but the event was cancelled due to a lack of funding.
 In 2020, McLoughlin participated in Summer Game Fest, an event that ran from May to August following the cancellation of E3 2020.
 That October, McLoughlin announced that he would be featured in the movie Free Guy starring Ryan Reynolds, which was released in August 2021.
 Previously, Reynolds had appeared in a video of McLoughlin's in which they played the video game Deadpool together.
 McLoughlin later revealed that he had also provided advice to the director Shawn Levy on how to make the film authentic to video game culture.
-McLoughlin was featured on the 2020 Forbes 30 Under 30 list.

 In July 2021, McLoughlin released a short film entitled "15 MONTHS" to his YouTube channel which Polygon described as "a moody and atmospheric exploration of his time during the pandemic".
 Later that year he signed with the talent agency CAA.
-According to research done by consumer electronics retailer Currys, McLoughlin was the 6th most popular gaming streamer of 2021.

 In February 2022, McLoughlin announced that a biographical documentary entitled How Did We Get Here? would premiere on 28 February on Moment House, a platform that allows creators to offer ticketed online events.
-The documentary covers McLoughlin's life from his childhood to his career as a YouTube personality, and includes footage from his tour of the same name.
-The documentary was then released in coordination with Shout!
-Factory to video on demand platforms such as iTunes in March 2022 where it reached 29th on the US iTunes chart and 9th on the UK iTunes chart.
-In July 2022 episode of the Trash Taste podcast, McLoughlin said that he would likely not continue streaming on Twitch because he wanted to focus more on his edited YouTube content.
-In September, McLoughlin was included in Forbes' Top Creators 2022 list at number 15.
-He was the seventh-highest earning gaming YouTuber in 2022 according to an analysis by casino review site Casino Alpha, with an estimated income of €7.3 million from his YouTube videos that year.
+The documentary covers McLoughlin's life from his childhood to his career as a YouTube personality and includes footage from his tour of the same name.

+In a July 2022 episode of the Trash Taste podcast, McLoughlin said that he would likely not continue streaming on Twitch because he wanted to focus more on his edited YouTube content.
+In 2023, McLoughlin and Chris Redd together co-hosted The Gamer and the Mouth, a show featuring gaming creators and comedians in a mixed gaming and comedy event.
+In 2025, McLoughlin played the supporting character 'Punch Up' in a voice role for the video game Dispatch, starring Aaron Paul.